William and Sue Gross Professor of Financial Economics

 Teaching / Research Interests

 Durham, NC 27708

 Professor Rampini’s expertise is in financial economics and macroeconomics.
 He has studied the procyclical nature of capital reallocation as well as the variation of entrepreneurial activity and default over the business cycle.
 He has also shown that financially constrained firms lease capital assets instead of buying them and buy used capital assets instead of new ones.
-His recent work considers the dynamics of risk management and explains why poorly capitalized firms typically do not engage in risk management, a fact previously considered a puzzle.
-He is also studying household risk management, the role of collateral in determining the capital structure, and the effect of the capitalization of financial intermediaries on financing and the macro economy.
+His recent work on the dynamics of risk management explains why poorly capitalized firms typically do not engage in risk management, a fact previously considered a puzzle.
+He has also studied the role of collateral in determining the capital structure and is currently studying the financing of durable assets, risk management by households and financial institutions, and the effect of the capitalization of financial intermediaries on financing and the macro economy.
 In addition, he is interested in the role of government.